Pranav-Anil44/used-car-price-prediction/README.md

 **Pranav A Kumar**
 📫 [Connect with me on LinkedIn](https://www.linkedin.com/in/pranav-a-kumar-2a39b4358/)
-🔍 Passionate about Data Science | Transitioning from IT Support to Predictive Modeling
+🔍 Passionate about Data Science | Transitioning from Software Engineer to Predictive Modeling

 ---